The Florodora Girl: Plot

 A few days later, Daisy and the other Florodora girls go to the beach.
 The women don flamboyant turn-of the century bathing dresses which cover most of their bodies.
 They hope, however, that their bare calves might attract a few wealthy prospects.
 The women join the men for a swim and Daisy strays far from shore.
 She notices Jack swimming nearby, pretends to struggle in the water, and screams for help.
 Her stunt causes Jack to believe he has rescued her.
-“How can I ever thank you?” she feigns.
+"How can I ever thank you?" she feigns.
 Later, Daisy and her friends enjoy a picnic lunch where Daisy leads a group of male singers in a humorous medley of songs popular at the turn of the nineteenth century.
 Her wild exaggerated conducting, silly dancing and vocal interventions are a hit with the crowd.
 After the song, Daisy and Jack find each other on a large outdoor swing.
 The pair flirt while swinging higher and higher until the rope breaks sending the couple through the air and into a nearby bush.

-January 2, 1900, the day of a big football game - Yale versus Columbia!
-"Boola Boola" – Yale’s football song – is heard as the crowd gathers.
-Some stand in front while others view from behind atop horse drawn carriages.
-There are no forward passes in this nascent form of the gridiron game.
-One team uses a moving-v-formation like a flock of birds surrounding the ball carrier.
-Next the team hoists the ball carrier over the defenders like a sack of flour.
-Jack is among the carriage viewers near Fanny and Maud.
-Daisy is simply too busy with numerous suiters to attend the game with him they inform him.
-Jack is disappointed but satisfied until he spots George and Daisy arriving on the tandem bike.
-He feels snubbed – Daisy rejected him to come to the game with George.
-Daisy dismounts the bike and enthusiastically gives a cheer for both teams.
+On January 2, 1900, a football game took place between Yale and Columbia.
+"Boola Boola," Yale’s football song, played as the crowd gathered.
+Spectators stood in front or watched from behind atop horse-drawn carriages.
+Forward passes were not used in the game at this time.
+One team used a moving V-formation surrounding the ball carrier.
+The team then lifted the ball carrier over the defenders.
+Jack was among the carriage viewers near Fanny and Maud.
+They informed him that Daisy was busy with multiple suitors and could not attend the game with him.
+Jack was disappointed until he saw George and Daisy arrive on a tandem bike.
+He felt snubbed because Daisy had declined his invitation to attend with George.
+Daisy dismounted the bike and cheered for both teams.

-Later at the game Jack spots Harry Fontaine (Sam Hardy) – a crooked gambler who had a row with Jack when Jack’s horse won the Kentucky Derby.
+Later at the game Jack spots Harry Fontaine, a crooked gambler who had a row with Jack when Jack’s horse won the Kentucky Derby.
 Harry spots George and Daisy calls George over to speak with him.
 George leaves Daisy to speak with Harry, and after a short chat, Harry offers George a drink from his flask.
 George accepts and quickly becomes drunk.
 With George out of the way, Harry makes advances on Daisy.
 Daisy protests and soon Jack intervenes and offers to take Daisy home himself.
 Daisy happily accepts and leaves with Jack.